The Evolution Of Architectural Screening

 How to Get Developers and Owners Onboard?

 Architects and designers have a responsibility to communicate to their end user the benefits of improving the curb appeal of their investment.
-By applying architectural screening throughout the property to blend and hide mechanical equipment, transformers, RTU’s, roof top units, HVAC equipment, docks, service vehicles, and outside storage, other high-end industrial, commercial, retail and even professional users will be enticed to locate within these developments.
+By applying architectural screen fencing and wall throughout the property to blend and hide mechanical equipment, transformers, RTU’s, roof top units, HVAC equipment, docks, service vehicles, and outside storage, other high-end industrial, commercial, retail and even professional users will be enticed to locate within these developments.
 When this happens, it increases the stakes for all those located within the division.
 Property values will soar, increasing equity and values.

 The Future of Architectural Screening

-More and more communities are removing fencing from their current standards and incorporating specifications that require architectural and mechanical equipment screening to be of the same type and appearance of materials used in the construction of the building.
+More and more communities are removing fencing from their current standards and incorporating specifications that require architectural and mechanical screen fencing equipment to be of the same type and appearance of materials used in the construction of the building.
 Other communities are broadening the requirements for items to be screened to include docks, company service vehicles stored on-site, trailers left to be unloaded or parked in loading docks, or materials staged to be shipped.
 In the past, all of these items were excluded from requiring screening or covered under stored materials to be screened.

-The challenge with the new trend in architectural screening matching the material type and design of the building is that the materials used in the construction of the building are not a good economical, structural or sustainable solution.
+The challenge with the new trend in architectural screen fencing and wall matching the material type and design of the building is that the materials used in the construction of the building are not a good economical, structural or sustainable solution.
 Many of today’s commercial and industrial buildings are incorporating masonry, precast concrete panels, EIFs, stucco and glass into the exterior finish of the building.
 None of these materials have an immediate platform or support structure for serving as affordable and sustainable screening.
 Most of these materials require significant footings, bond beams, and framing.